Who We Are

 4. Emphasis on non-surgical treatment options first

-At Jatana Spine, the clinical team tries to consider all your treatment options in advance of spine surgery.
+Dr. Jatana evaluates the patient to determine all your treatment options in advance of spine surgery.

-You will find on this educational Internet site information about home remedies for neck pain, non-surgical treatment options, what is involved in a second opinion for neck surgery, and what your neck pain symptoms mean.
+We’ve found the best healthcare quality comes from being a well-informed healthcare consumer.
+Consequently, in this online encyclopedia on back pain and neck pain, you will find information about home remedies for neck pain; non-surgical treatment options; what is involved in a second opinion for neck surgery; and what your back pain or neck pain symptoms mean.

 Unlike other medical problems, with back or neck pain, it’s crucial for you to know that pain can be a bad indicator of when you need to see a doctor.

-For example, a neck strain can be excruciatingly painful.
-But “neck strain” is never a surgical problem.
+For example, a neck or back strain can be excruciatingly painful.
+But a back or neck strain is never a surgical problem.
 Instead, the emergency symptom for neck problems is weakness or numbness in an arm or hand.
 If these symptoms aren’t seen within a week by a spine surgeon, the numb hand or weakness in the hand can become permanent and lifelong.
 Other symptoms that also imply that a herniated disc is pressing on a nerve root is pain that radiates into an arm or hand.

 Through this educational Internet site, you will learn about: